 FSC 612 Forensic Microscopy is a hands-on course that allows students the opportunity to use a stereo, compound light, polarized light, and scanning electron microscopes.
 FSC 618 Comparative Sciences allows students to begin learning how to examine fingerprints, firearms, toolmarks, questioned documents, and more.

 Her diverse research interests span palynology, fingerprints, and forensic science education.
 In collaboration with Dr. D. Evans (retired), Catherine examined pollens of West Virginia.
 She worked on the history and use of stains, optimization of media for preservation, and heat tolerances.
 In collaboration with A. Maldonado, they created a procedure for the development of latent prints on both sides of adhesive tape simultaneously.

 Over time, Catherine became curious about the way faculty members teach.
-She decided to pursue a Doctorate in Education at Marshall University.
+She completed a Doctorate (2016) in Education at Marshall University.
 She discovered her passion for active learning pedagogies, particularly game-based learning.